-Each year, Alberta Agriculture and Forestry forecasts of the cost of producing the most commonly grown field crops across the province.
+Each year, the Alberta government forecasts of the cost of producing the most commonly grown field crops across the province.
 The following regional forecasts are based on current cost of production information from the AgriProfit$ program, and estimates of expected revenues and costs from various sources.
 The crop and forage budgets are designed to assist grain, oilseed, pulse crop and forage producers make better crop planning decisions by using information from their own farm and soil type.

 - Black Soils